 Bank of Asia (BVI) Limited

 The BVI is the world's leading offshore jurisdiction with over 410,000 active companies.
 According to Vistra's Offshore 2020 Report, 40% of offshore companies originate from Mainland China, 9% from Hong Kong, 4% from Taiwan and 4% from Singapore, thus 57% of BVI companies are owned by the Chinese.
 7% of BVI companies originate from the UAE.
 There are in addition more than 100,000 companies that originate out of elsewhere in Asia and Russia.
-Most banks have, as a result of a tightened compliance culture borne out of the penalties imposed on legacy banks for their past misconducts, not been accepting offshore companies for opening of bank accounts.
+Most banks have, as a result of a tightened compliance culture borne out of the penalties imposed on traditional banks for their past misconducts, not been accepting offshore companies for opening of bank accounts.
 There is as such a backlog of companies needing to have bank accounts opened, thus providing a captive market.
 Counting say 50,000 newly incorporated companies in each of 2012, 2013, 2014 and 2015, and about 35,000 in 2016, there is a captive market of well over 200,000 unbanked BVI companies worldwide and some 150,000 companies in Asia alone.
 To that must be added offshore companies from Cayman Islands and elsewhere, which face similar account opening difficulties.

 Behind every offshore company there is a private entrepreneur, listed company, trust or private equity fund.
-Given our unique access to offshore companies, we also hold the keys to high net-worth individuals and fund managers in the Asian markets, many of whom are not obtaining offshore banking services as a result of the risk adverse polices adopted by legacy banks during the past few years.
+Given our unique access to offshore companies, we also hold the keys to high net-worth individuals and fund managers in the Asian markets, many of whom are not obtaining offshore banking services as a result of the risk adverse polices adopted by traditional banks during the past few years.
 We are as such positioning ourselves as a private banking and wealth management services provider for HNWIs across Asia.

 The BVI is one of the largest sources of foreign direct investment into China.
 As of 2012, the ranking was Hong Kong (43.78%), BVI (9.56%), Japan (6.45%), US (5.19%), Singapore (4.38%), Taiwan (4.22%) and South Korea (3.91%).
 It should also be noted that of the FDI that came through Hong Kong, a sizable percentage of those should have come through a BVI parent of the Hong Kong company, given the usual way that such transactions are structured.
 The Offshore 2020 Report showed that the BVI, at 33%, is the second most popular jurisdiction to be used for Chinese outbound investment, second only to Hong Kong at 40%, followed by the Cayman Islands at 7%.
 The inability of offshore companies, and Hong Kong companies held through offshore companies, to open bank accounts would hinder the FDI and outbound investment activities involving the PRC and thus provide a captive market for the services of Bank of Asia.

-As a new digital bank, Bank of Asia also has no legacy IT systems and can use cutting edge fintech to build a cloud based technology platform that is efficient, scalable, multi-functional and cost effective.
-Most legacy banks cannot afford to write off huge past investments in their IT systems without painful impacts on their profit and loss accounts and balance sheets.
+Bank of Asia has no legacy issues, no expensive branch network, and no redundancies to deal with and pay for.
+As a new digital bank, Bank of Asia also has no legacy IT systems and can use cutting edge fintech to build a technology platform that is efficient, scalable, multi-functional and cost effective.
+In the future Bank of Asia and its affiliates may also play a vital role in the "Belt and Road" initiative, acting as a lender, investor and syndicator.

-Bank of Asia's multi-dimensional process independently screens applicants with third party outsource providers:
+Bank of Asia believes strongly in and has built a matrix and multi-dimensional KYC screening process which independently screens applicants with third party outsource providers.